1211ciel/node/words.md

 Many banks in America are reluctant to loan money.
 Many banks in America are reluctant to loan money.
 Many banks in America are reluctant to loan money.

+reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.

+reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant reluctant
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.
+Many banks in America are reluctant to loan money.

+sake 理由
+sake sake sake sake sake
+sake sake sake sake sake
+sake sake sake sake sake
+sake sake sake sake sake
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.

+sake sake sake sake sake
+sake sake sake sake sake
+sake sake sake sake sake
+sake sake sake sake sake
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.
+He moved to the country for the sake of his wife's health.

+rust 铁锈
+rust rust rust rust rust
+rust rust rust rust rust
+rust rust rust rust rust
+rust rust rust rust rust
+Rest breeds rust.
+Rest breeds rust.
+Rest breeds rust.
+Rest breeds rust.
+Rest breeds rust.

+risky 有风险的
+risky risky risky risky risky
+risky risky risky risky risky
+risky risky risky risky risky
+risky risky risky risky risky
+risky risky risky risky risky
+The students had to choose between safe bets and risky gambles.
+The students had to choose between safe bets and risky gambles.
+The students had to choose between safe bets and risky gambles.
+The students had to choose between safe bets and risky gambles.
+The students had to choose between safe bets and risky gambles.

+rigid 顽固的
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.

+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.

+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+rigid rigid rigid rigid rigid
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.
+He's very rigid in his ideas.

+retain 保留
+retain retain retain retain retain retain retain retain retain retain retain retain retain retain retain retain retain retain retain retain
+Retain your original receipt as proof of purchase.
+Retain your original receipt as proof of purchase.
+Retain your original receipt as proof of purchase.
+Retain your original receipt as proof of purchase.
+Retain your original receipt as proof of purchase.

+restore 修复
+restore restore restore restore restore restore restore restore restore restore restore restore restore restore restore restore restore restore restore restore
+Apologies serve to restore relationship closeness.
+Apologies serve to restore relationship closeness.
+Apologies serve to restore relationship closeness.
+Apologies serve to restore relationship choseness.
+Apologies serve to restore relationship choseness.

+resort 度假胜地
+resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.

+resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.
+Meetings at resorts are suddenly unacceptable.

+resistance 反对
+resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance There has been a lot of resistance of this new law.
+There has been a lot of resistance of this new law.
+There has been a lot of resistance of this new law.
+There has been a lot of resistance of this new law.
+There has been a lot of resistance of this new law.

+resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance resistance There has been a lot of resistance to this new law.
+There has been a lot of resistance to this new law.
+There has been a lot of resistance to this new law.
+There has been a lot of resistance to this new law.
+There has been a lot of resistance to this new law.

+requirement 必需品
+requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement requirement Its products met all legal requirements.
+Its products met all legal requirements.
+Its products met all legal requirements.
+Its products met all legal requirements.
+Its products met all legal requirements.

+remark 评论
+remark remark remark remark remark remark remark remark remark remark remark remark remark remark remark remark remark remark remark remark
+Everyone remarked on his resignation.
+Everyone remarked on his resignation.
+Everyone remarked on his resignation.
+Everyone remarked on his resignation.
+Everyone remarked on his resignation.